cvdabbeele/cloudOneOnAWS/README.md

 -->

 #### 2. Disable the AWS-managed temporary credentials
 In the Cloud9 environment, go to the Cloud9 menu bar and click on the AWS Cloud9 tab (it shows the number 9 in a cloud icon).
 If you don't see the menu bar as indicated in the screenshot below, hover the mouse over the top of the window.
 The menu bar should roll down and become visible.
-Go to -> Preferences (see "1") -> scroll down and expand "AWS Settings" (see "2")-> Credentials -> uncheck "AWS managed temporary credentials"  (see "3").
+Go to -> Preferences -> scroll down and expand "AWS Settings" (not AWS Configuration)-> Credentials -> uncheck "AWS managed temporary credentials"
 ![AWS Settings](images/DisableAWSManagedTemporaryCredentials.png)

 #### 3. Configure AWS CLI with your keys and region